 Evolving consumer preferences

-Consumer preferences are continuously changing, and this influences omnichannel strategies.
+Consumer preferences are continuously changing, and this influences omnichannel strategies as well.
 Businesses must adapt to these evolving preferences to remain competitive.

 Critical trends in evolving consumer preferences include: